Garment Costing and Pricing for Apparel Brands

 Each SKU has a landed cost record updated as new shipments arrive with different freight and duty rates.
 Margin reporting always reflects current landed cost rather than a stale baseline.

 Brands without SKU-level tracking typically use category averages, last-season landed cost, or estimates from the planning sheet.
-The reported margin diverges from operational reality.
+The reported margin diverges from operational reality, and reorder decisions get made on numbers that are months out of date.

 Practice 2: BOM-as-data, not BOM-as-spreadsheet